abetlen/llama-cpp-python/README.md

 >>> from llama_cpp import Llama
 >>> llm = Llama(model_path="./models/7B/llama-model.gguf")
 >>> output = llm(
       "Q: Name the planets in the solar system?
 A: ", # Prompt max_tokens=32, # Generate up to 32 tokens stop=["Q:", "\n"], # Stop generating just before the model would generate a new question echo=True # Echo the prompt back in the output
-)
+) # Generate a completion, can also call create_completion
 >>> print(output)
 {
   "id": "cmpl-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",